 They can materially affect the outcome of the project if they become reality.

-There’s a reasonable likelihood that they could become reality.
+There is a reasonable likelihood that they could become reality.

 Risks are extraordinary to what normally would be managed on a project.

-A SharePoint site created for each project in Project Server 2010 can assist project managers with Risk Management.
+A SharePoint site created for each project in Project Server 2010 can assist project managers with risk management.

 Once collected, risks should be analyzed and prioritized.
 Although all risks should be managed at some level, some risks will require more management than others.
-Some risks may not require stringent management due to their low priority, but they should still be monitored in case circumstances change in such a way that they become a higher priority for the project.
-The high priority risks need to be proactively managed.
+Some risks may not require stringent management due to their low priority, but they still should be monitored in case circumstances change in such a way that they become a higher priority for the project.
+The high-priority risks need to be proactively managed.

 Risk is always connected to uncertainty.
-If something is certain to occur it is called an issue, instead of a risk.
-Issues are just as important as risks and, similar to risks, issues are problems that occur during a project.
-Issues can arise by themselves, or be a result of a risk becoming a certain event instead of remaining an uncertain event.
+If something is certain to occur, it is called an issue, not a risk.
+Issues are just as important as risks and, like risks, are problems that occur during a project.
+Issues can arise by themselves or be a result of a risk becoming a certain event instead of remaining an uncertain event.
 If an issue isn’t managed, it can materially affect the successful completion of a project.
-Where issues typically differ from risks however is that they generally don’t persist throughout the project, and they may not be known at the outset of a project.
-Your issue list will not be persistent as your risk list will be.
+Where issues typically differ from risks, however, is that they generally don’t persist throughout the project, and they may not be known at the outset of a project.
+Your issue list will not be as persistent as your risk list will be.
 Issues will open and close as they’re identified and resolved.

-What’s important in identifying and managing issues is this: dealing with issues is necessary for successful project completion.
+What’s important in identifying and managing issues is this: Dealing with issues is necessary for successful project completion.

-Continuing with our example, once the management decision has been made our customers’ availability is now limited to no more than 12 hours a week.
+Continuing with our example, once the management decision has been made, customer availability is now limited to no more than 12 hours a week.
 It is now an issue that must be dealt with as it will impact the project schedule.

 The keys to identifying these issues are: